Philanthropy and activism of Madonna

 Madonna performs onstage at the Live 8 concert, London (2005), next to Birhan Woldu, a former Ethiopian famine victim (1983–1985).

 Madonna has been known for her philanthropic endeavors, activism and political commentaries.
 She began as one of the first mainstream musicians to advocate in response to the HIV/AIDS epidemic in the 1980s.
-Throughout her career, Madonna has advocated and supporting different causes including gender and LGBT rights.
-She has used her social media channels to motivate her followers and raise awareness about some social concerns.
-Since her early career, Madonna has defined that with her fame comes the responsibility to be a spokesperson.
+Throughout her career, Madonna has advocated for and supported various causes including gender and LGBT rights.
+She has used her social media channels to motivate her followers and raise awareness about some social topics.

-She has donated time and money in sizeable quantities to numerous charitable organizations, and sometimes made it as a quiet donor.
-Her endeavors also include performing in various benefit concerts or participating in different charity records.
+Madonna has donated time and money to various charitable organizations and was sometimes a quiet donor.
+Her endeavors also include performing at various benefit concerts and participating in different charity records.
 Madonna founded her own charitable organizations in 1998 (Ray of Light Foundation) and 2006 (Raising Malawi).
 The first serves areas all over the world, while the second focuses their efforts on Malawi.

-Madonna's activism and political commentaries are also known for her sometimes outrage views, bold statements, provocative tones and supporting manner, which have garnered her criticism.
-She has been also included in broadly critical perspectives of philanthropy and performative activism made by public figures.
+Known for her outspoken views, her activism and political commentaries have attracted significant criticism, with critics addressing her provocative tones and liberal causes.
 Her humanitarian efforts in Malawi were polarized by a series of events, including the adoptions she made.
-Alongside criticisms, in her career she also found positive to moderately views.
-During the height of her fame, reviewers from academic Douglas Kellner to journalist Matt Cain have remarked on how she helped bring some social concerns into the mainstream in her generation.
-Named a "Goodwill Ambassador for Child Welfare" by Malawian president Peter Mutharika, her charitable efforts have been recognized in some ceremony awards, including the AIDS Project Los Angeles (APLA) and American Foundation for AIDS Research (amfAR) by her help in the AIDS crisis.
+In the 1990s, Madonna was honored for her charitable works in helping cure AIDS by the AIDS Project Los Angeles (APLA) and American Foundation for AIDS Research (amfAR).

-Noteworthy charity supports
+Charitable activities

-Madonna's philanthropic endeavors include different causes.
-In Women Icons of Popular Music (2009), Carrie Havranek comments that "she downplays much of [...] her philanthropic efforts, despite the fact that she is a regular donor to AIDS charities and a quiet donor to a charity for breast cancer".
-Conversely, after the advent of social media, Sarah Ezzy from Global Philanthropy Group, commented "she's not shy about using her social media to highlight her giving and encourage others to give directly to those efforts".
+In Women Icons of Popular Music (2009), Carrie Havranek wrote that Madonna "downplays much of [...] her philanthropic efforts, despite the fact that she is a regular donor to AIDS charities and a quiet donor to a charity for breast cancer".
+With the advent of social media, Sarah Ezzy from Global Philanthropy Group (2015), commented "she's not shy about using her social media to highlight her giving and encourage others to give directly to those efforts".
 Mel Ottenberg from Interview said "Madonna does so much charitable work".